 We are scared about not having control in our lives and at our events.
 That’s why we lock down our conferences, forcing their essence into tightly choreographed sessions.
 Attendees are carefully restricted to choosing, at most, which concurrent session room they’ll sit in.

-The reality is that you never had control to begin with, just the semblance.
+The reality is that you never had control to begin with, just the myth of control.
 You’ve been kidding yourself all these years.
 Unless your constituency is bound to your event via a requirement to earn CEUs, members can withhold their attendance or avoid sessions at will.

 Fortunately, there are multiple ways to give up the unnecessary control exercised at traditional conferences and give attendees the freedom and responsibility to make the event theirs.
 All participant-driven event formats like Open Space, Conferences That Work, and Future Search treat attendees like intelligent adults.